 The transparency tool is located on the top right in the menu bar.
 It’s good for adjusting the opacity of a particular image element and blending it into another piece.
 This’ll let you create a layered look very quickly.

 Be careful!
 If you stretch an image over the entire canvas, Canva will automatically move it to the back layer and make it the new base image.
-If you’re layering two images over one another and stretching them over the entire canvas, Canva will try to make one the base layer.
+If you’re layering two images over one another and stretching them over the entire canvas, the second image will override the first one and become the base layer.

 To get around that, put your first image down and then lock it into place.
 That tells Canva not to move that layer or put anything below it.

 Then put your second layer on top and adjust the opacity.
-Canva will then try to make THAT layer the new base– hit “undo” (Ctrl+Z on the keyboard) and it’ll revert back, so hit the Lock icon again and now both layers are locked into place.
+Canva will then try to make THAT layer the new base– hit “undo” (shortcut Ctrl+Z on your keyboard) and it’ll revert back.
+Hit the Lock icon again and now both layers are locked into place.

 Here’s another example.
 The background for my piece “Pink and Gold” is a layered photo and paper image.